project-terraforma/conflation-with-llm/README.md

 >     └── context_results.md               # Metric Summary and Context Analysis
 > ```

+# Running the Notebook (Models.ipynb)
+1. Run: Cell 1 uses pip to install all necessary libraries: transformers, accelerate, torch, hugging_face
+2. Run: Cell 2 imports the necessary methods from Hugging Face for the models selected
+3. Choose a model to use, and scroll to the cell underneath the model's name labeled.
+Run the cell.
+* NOTE: For the Llama 3.2, login into HuggingFace is required first, with permissions needed for access to the model by the HF Llama moderators.
+4. Scroll down to Training Models, and run the cell directly underneath its label.
+This trains the model with our training data, part of the 3K data points in the parquet.
+* NOTE: For the Llama 3.2, the first two lines of code in the Training Models cell need to be uncommented (sets a necessary parameter for the tokenizer).
+For other models, comment out those lines.
+5. Scroll down to Evaluation Data, and run the three cells directly underneath its label.
+This lists accuracy metrics, tokens, precision, recall, F1 score, etc.

-## 📊 Status
+## 📊 Status  (Updated: 11/28/2025)
-11/28/2025
+OKRs are 100% met! ✅ Phi-3 Mini has the best performance, but Llama 3.2 has nearly identical performance with 2x faster speed and half the price as the Phi-3 Mini.
+Current recommendation is the Llama 3.2.

 Phi-3 Mini as an LLM-> Sequence Classifier is producing a overall accuracy of **90.4%**.
 Llama 3.2 as an LLM -> Sequence Classifier is producing an overall accuracy of **89%**.
 Google's Electra as a static embedding model is producing an overall acuracy of **85.7%**.
-OKRs are 100% met! ✅
+(see more metrics below and in results/context_results.md)

 ## 📈 Metrics
 | Model                  | Accuracy | Precision | Recall | F1 Score | Pricing (USD)     | Avg.
 Tokens / Request | Avg.
 Time / Request |